 Be the Movement Upward

-Living Upward is life’s call to: live with intention, connect with compassion, give with gratitude, and meaningfully participate in a life larger than our own.
+Living Upward is life’s call to: live with intention, connect with compassion, give with gratitude, and participate in a life greater than our own.
 Living upward is never a straight line, but rather a spiral pulling us inward to explore deep inside and then thrusting us outward into the world where we practice and learn and grow, causing us to climb and spin on our journey upward.

 Our movement along the inward spiral draws us into stillness, and here we practice being in the present moment, accepting and loving who we are without criticism or self-judgment.
 It is here our busy minds become quiet, allowing us to think less and feel more.
-And when we do, our hearts surge, open wider, and heighten our self-worth and appreciation for who you truly are.
+And when we do, our hearts surge, open wider, and heighten our self-worth and appreciation for who we truly are.

 With greater confidence and awareness, we spiral outward into the everyday rhythms of our lives.
 And as we do, we discover that every choice we make and every interaction we have is an opportunity to live upward.